galaumang/resume/README.md

 # Resume
+An elegant resume using LaTex.

 ## License
-Copyright &copy; 2021-2022 Umang G
+Copyright &copy; 2021-2023 Umang Gala

-Resume is free repository to use; you can redistribute it and/or modify it under the terms of the GNU General Public License.
+Resume is a free repository to use; you can redistribute it and/or modify it under the terms of the GNU General Public License.
 A copy of the GNU General Public License is provided in the file [LICENSE](LICENSE)